Frequently Asked Questions

 How much does it cost to be a foster parent?

 While you don’t necessarily have to “pay” in a traditional sense to be a foster parent, it does cost you time, energy, patience, and commitment.
 We believe the benefits of being a foster parent far outweigh the costs.
 The role of a foster parent is something far greater than a simple monetary exchange.
-It’s a way to help someone, a child in need, that has eternal significance.
+It’s a way to help someone, a youth in need, that has eternal significance.

 How long is the commitment to be a foster parent?

-This depends on the child’s goal—whether it is to return home or adoption.
+This depends on the youth’s goal—whether it is to return home or adoption.
 It could range from a few days to forever.
 Regardless of their goal, foster parents have the opportunity to provide lasting memories for the children they serve and be a “forever family” even if they return to their biological homes.

 How do I know if HopeTree's Foster Care program is right for me?